ImAnshuJoshi/OneCare/README.md

 ```
 npm i
 ```
+Make sure you make a folder named as 'uploads' in the backend folder to store all the images locally.

 #### Now to connect to the frontend

 Now for frontend , open new terminal window and write